rons1/DesignPatterns/README.md

 ## 12 - Decorator
 - When you want to modify an object many times, every time modify the most updated object

+## 13 - Builder
+- When you want to manage a set of objects and create an object from that set